The Ultimate Glossary of Proofreading and Editing Terms

 Groups of text formatting specifications that are used to define, for example, headings, paragraphs, and lists.

-Becoming A Proofreader and Editor
+Becoming A Proofreader and Becoming An Editor

-You can choose from a wide range of courses or take advantage of our great-value bundle.
-And if you pass both courses with a score of at least 80 percent, our partner company, Proofed, guarantees you a work trial.
-If freelance proofreading and editing sounds a good fit for you, sign up for a free trial!
+You can choose from a wide range of courses or take advantage of our great value bundles.
+And if you pass both Becoming A Proofreader and Becoming An Editor with distinction scores of 80% or above, you can begin a paid work trial with our partner company, Proofed.
+If freelance proofreading and editing sounds a good fit for you, try out two free lessons from each course today!

 Start your journey